 2 MS4 Outfall Inspections Screen 20% of the outfalls within the urbanized area annually Conduct inspections of all outfalls in the urbanized area (once per permit term) in order to identify and reduce the presence of illicit discharges to the MS4.
-2 Regulatory Mechanisms Maintain standard operating procedures in effect annually The County is a non-traditional MS4 and lacks the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
-In lieu of an ordinance, the County has developed standard operating procedures for addressing illicit discharges.
+2 Regulatory Mechanisms Maintain standard operating procedures in effect annually The permittees included in the Coalition are non-traditional MS4s and lack the legal authority necessary to develop ordinances to implement enforcement actions against third parties who violate the permit requirements established in TPDES General Permit TXR040000.
+In lieu of an ordinance, the permittees have developed standard operating procedures for addressing illicit discharges.
 2 IDDE Procedures Maintain IDDE standard operating procedures in effect annually Maintain procedures and all associated records for tracing/removing the source of an illicit discharge, responding to illicit discharges/spills, inspections in response to complaints, and to prevent/correct leaking on-site sewage disposal systems.
 2 Public Reporting Develop or post on the stormwater website at least 2 types of media and/or materials annually to help facilitate public reporting of stormwater quality issues Develop media to facilitate public reporting of illicit discharges.
 Options include stormwater hotlines, websites, and flyers/brochures.